XX-net/XX-Net/README.md

 XX-Net
 =================
-* Web proxy tool chains.
+* a web proxy tool.
 * XX-Net is a more powerful would be better gae proxy which can help you get through firewalls.